AnthonyBronca/TypeScript-Course/Chapter2/Chapter2.md

 ## Void and Any Types

 At this point, let's introduce two new types.
-TypeScript has the types 'any' and 'void'.
+TypeScript has the types `any` and `void`.

-Void type lets us declare something that should not exist.
+`void` type lets us declare something that should not exist.
 For example, in our functions we don't always want to return something.
-Sure I could leave the function return type as empty but this would inherit the 'any' property.
+Sure I could leave the function return type as empty but this would inherit the `any` property.
 Depending on the settings of your TypeScript Compiler (We will learn about this soon), you may be forced to have return types for your functions, even if nothing is to be returned.
 Void can be used to tell our function that nothing will be returned, and an error is thrown if something is returned.

 Let's refactor the printHeroName function from above to not need to return anything: